OpenMS/pyopenms-docs/docs/source/interactive_plots.rst

-With special plotting libraries like holoviews and datashader for big data visualization as well as bokeh for interactiveness, we can use the functionality of pyopenms to quickly create fully interactive views of mass spectrometry data.
+With special plotting libraries like holoviews and datashader for big data visualization as well as bokeh for interactiveness, we can use the functionality of pyopenms to quickly create fully interactive views of :term:`mass spectrometry<Mass spectrometry>` data.
 Here we plot a full map of MS1 that can be interactively zoomed-in if you execute the code in a notebook (e.g. on Binder, see the button on top of the page).